 What Is an Algorithm

-Algorithm An algorithm is a set of instructions for accomplishing a task.
+- A set of instructions for accomplishing a task

 Binary Search